 Earned wisdom from someone who learned to make himself valuable in a city where he's been mostly unwanted and ignored since arriving penniless in 1996.
 He's a Mexican national with a green card awaiting U.S. citizenship.

+A 2011 arrest saw Abe nearly deported for not having his green card, yet the paperwork for said card had been filed.
+He spent two weeks in jail and his family suffered.
+Trump's anti-humanist position and racist ICE policies fill Abe with worry and tension, but it’s a familiar feeling.
 "They're always watching me," he says.
 "They know everything about me, my identity, personal history, the taxes I pay.
 I can't lie about anything.
 It's like they want to catch you in a lie so they can kick you out of the country.

 "And in this country," he adds, "you can't be late on your bills.
 You can't be late on anything."

 Guided by his young cousin, then 17-year-old Abe left his tiny village in the state of Oaxaca, Mexico and made the bus ride to Mexico City.
 He'd never seen a metropolis before.
 Abe's family was one of maybe 20 in their tiny village near Tamazulapam del Espíritu Santo.
 The Mexican capital was dirty, loud, terrifying, and he felt alone in the world for the first time.
 When night came, they got robbed.

 Stuck in Mexico City, they starved, slept where they could, and hustled masonry work for cash.

 You don't go home, Abe told himself.
 You die trying.